Moorestown, New Jersey: Education

-Moorestown High School (1,293; 9–12).
+Moorestown High School with 1,267 students in grades 9-12.

 Students from Moorestown, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Moorestown Friends School is a private Quaker school located at East Main Street and Chester Avenue.
 The school serves approximately 700 students from preschool through twelfth grade.

 Our Lady of Good Counsel School, which operates under the auspices of the Roman Catholic Diocese of Trenton, is attached to Our Lady of Good Counsel Parish; located behind the church on Prospect Avenue, it was founded in 1927 and has about 480 students from nursery through eighth grade.
 In 2015, the school was one of 15 schools in New Jersey, and one of six private schools, recognized as a National Blue Ribbon School in the exemplary high performing category by the United States Department of Education.

 Additionally there are students from Moorestown who attend Resurrection Catholic School in Cherry Hill.
 This school is under the Roman Catholic Diocese of Camden.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 123.52 mi of roadways, of which 96.15 mi were maintained by the municipality, 24.65 mi by Burlington County and 2.72 mi by the New Jersey Department of Transportation.

 The most prominent highway serving Moorestown is Route 38.
-County Route 537 also passes through the town.
+CR 537 also passes through the town.
 Both roads run east–west and parallel to each other with no intersection.

 Public transportation

 NJ Transit provides bus service to Philadelphia on routes 317 (from Asbury Park), and during rush hours weekdays, on the 414.
 Other buses such as the 407, 413 and 457 run between the Moorestown Mall and the Walter Rand Transportation Center in Camden, from which there are connecting buses into Philadelphia and a station on the PATCO Speedline with service between Center City Philadelphia and Lindenwold.
 Burlington County provides rush hour public transit van service on the Burlink B9 route on weekdays from the Palmyra River Line station to the Moorestown Mall and some intermediate points.

 Moorestown does not have its own train station, though the original plan of the PATCO line had a station in Moorestown.
 Residents can drive to train stations in the nearby communities of Haddonfield and Lindenwold for access to the PATCO Speedline, and to Palmyra for NJ Transit's River Line service which connects to New York Penn Station through Trenton.
-NJ Transit Rail Operations still owns the single-track railway in the township, running from Pennsauken Township to Mount Holly, as a rail trail.
+NJ Transit Rail Operations still owns the single-track railway in the township, running from Pennsauken to Mount Holly, as a rail trail.